ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Yes
 Prise: No

 YourSqlDba script creates a database named YourSqlDba packed with T-SQL modules (function, stored procedures, and views) on the server where it is run.
 You don't need to be concerned by all of them, albeit some of them are interesting tools for exceptional day-to-day DBA tasks, out of regular maintenance tasks.

+## POPSQL
+<a id="popsql"></a>
+Download page: [POPSQL]
+Release date: 2020-08-01
+Support Version: 2008-2019
+Author: POPSQL
+Free version: Yes
+Prise: $10

+Collaborative SQL editor for your team.
+Write queries, visualize data, and share your results.

 [SSMS]:https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms